pithymaxim/teaching/Rscraps/notes/standard_error_adjustments/readme.md

 # Standard error adjustments in R regressions #

 Making standard error adjustments in R can be complicated.
-If you're using the `stargazer` package, which is the best way to make regression tables, you will find it breaks when you change the SEs in the `lm()` model objects directly and can't handle `lm_robust` output.
+If you're using the `stargazer` package, which is the best way to make regression tables, you will find it breaks when you change the SEs in the `lm()` model objects directly and can't handle output from `lm_robust().`

 Instead, I've found the best way is to make a vector containing your new standard errors (SEs), and then explicitly pass those to `stargazer`.